Menstrual disordersDysmenorrhea; Menorrhagia; Metrorrhagia; Amenorrhea; Cramps; Heavy menstrual bleeding

-During a normal menstrual cycle, the average woman loses about 1 ounce (30 mL) of blood and changes her tampons or pads around 3 to 6 times per day.
+During a normal menstrual cycle, the average woman loses about 1 ounce (30 mL) of blood and changes her sanitary products around 3 to 5 times per day.

 With menorrhagia, menstrual flow lasts longer and is heavier than normal.
-The bleeding occurs at regular intervals (during periods).
-It usually lasts more than 7 days and women lose an excessive amount of blood.
+The bleeding occurs at regular intervals (during periods), but may last more than 7 days, and menstrual flow soaks more than 5 sanitary products per day or requires product change during the night.
 Clot formation is common.
 Menorrhagia is often accompanied by dysmenorrhea because passing large clots can cause painful cramping.

 Menorrhagia is a type of abnormal uterine bleeding.
 Other types of abnormal bleeding are: